nest/nestml/doc/impl/back.md

 ## Section 3: The Generating Backend <a name="chap:main:backend"></a>

 The generation of executable code is one of the most important aspects of a DSL-processing framework and enables the validation of the modeled concepts.
 The transformation of a textual model to an executable representation by means of a DSL framework prevents a manual, error-prone mapping of models to target platforms.
-In the case of PyNestML, the NEST simulator @Gewaltig:NEST was selected as the first major platform for code generation.
+In the case of PyNestML, the NEST simulator[^1] was selected as the first major platform for code generation.
 NEST represents a powerful simulation environment for biological neural networks and is implemented in C++.
-In this chapter, we will demonstrate how the code-generating backend was reengineered to generate NEST specific C++ code.
-For this purpose, will first introduce the orchestrating *NestCodeGenerator* class and subsequently demonstrate how models are adjusted to be more NEST affine.
-An overview of the components used to generate NEST-specific code concludes this chapter. illustrates the subsystems introduced in this chapter and their relations.
+In this section, we will demonstrate how the code-generating backend was implemented to generate NEST-specific C++ code.
+For this purpose, [Section 3.1](#chap:main:backend:codegeneration) will first introduce the orchestrating *NestCodeGenerator* class and subsequently demonstrate how models are adjusted to be more NEST affine.
+An overview of the components used to generate NEST-specific code subsequently concludes this section.
+[Figure 3.1](#fig3.1) illustrates the subsystems as introduced in the following and their relations.

 <p align="center">
 <img src="pic/back_overview_cropped.png" alt="Overview of the code-generating backend."